-Student Loan Debt - Don't Be Fooled Into Thinking This is a Good Debt
+Student Loan Debt — Don't Be Fooled Into Thinking This is Good Debt

-Recent statistics released show the average student loan debt for the class of 2015 was $35,051.
-Considering the average cost of a private-school education costs $37,000 a year, it is easy to see why this trend is going up.
-This is not really a great way to start off a seemingly bright college graduate future!
+Recent statistics released show the average student loan debt for the class of 2016 was $37,172 — up 6 percent from the previous year.
+The average cost of tuition and fees for the 2020-2021 school year was $37,200 at private collages, $9,650 for state residents at public colleges, and $27,437 for out-of-state residents attending public universities.
+Soaring student loan debt is not really a great way to start off a seemingly bright college graduate future.
 A lot of families sign whatever kind of loan is put in front of them just so they can get their child a college education, without thinking about how in the world they are going to pay it back.
-But don't worry, student loans are "good debt" - right?
+But don't worry, a student loan is "good debt" — right?
 Not really.

 If you are a parent reading this article, you need to seriously think about how you are going to pay off this student loan which could amount to $10,000, $50,000 or even as much as $100,000 by the time your child graduates.
 If you are a student thinking about taking out a student loan, are you prepared to be paying on this loan when you are well into your 40's?
 Below are some suggestions which may help both parties and give you some ideas on how you can forgo or minimize the amount of debt you will incur in student loans.